johannesojanen/parse/README.md

 ## Prerequisites

 - **Parse Biosciences Split-pipe software**: Ensure you have installed the Split-pipe software.
-Installation instructions are available on the [Parse Biosciences website](https://www.parsebiosciences.com/).
+Installation instructions are available on the Parse Biosciences website.
 - **Conda environment**: The scripts assume you have a conda environment named `spipe` with the necessary dependencies installed.
+The split-pipe software comes with a script that installs necessary dependencies.
+To run this, follow the instructions on the Parse Biosciences website.
 - **Compute cluster with SLURM**: The scripts use `sbatch` to submit jobs, so you need access to a compute cluster that uses SLURM for job scheduling.
 - **FASTQ files and MD5 checksums**: Your sc/snRNA-seq data in FASTQ format, along with MD5 checksum files for verification.